jeffvincent/thoughtsblog/_posts/2013-07-26-court-vision-required.md

 experience?
 If so, where?".

 If there is a practice (no matter how entrenched and common practice it is) that causes more problems than it solves, we should stop it.
-Conversely, if there is a new practice we should implement, regardless of the work required to get it set up, because it is the best way to deliver support, we should do it.
+If there is a new practice we should implement, regardless of the work required to get it set up, because it is the best way to deliver support, we should do it.

 Jordan, Mercer, and Max do a great job identifying what we should be doing, outside of just responding to emails, in order to improve their lives and ultimately the customer's lives.

-The best support people don't blink at a crushing volume of support - they see it as solving problems for customers (which is a good and exciting thing for them).
+The best support people don't blink at a crushing volume of support - they see it as solving problems for customers (which is a good and exciting thing to them).
 But they will try to get at the root of the problem, and understand what we should be doing better.